joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 I am hopeful that continued sharing of knowledge will lead to even more wide-scale adoption some of these ideas.

+And, of course, I've mentioned that Go, Rust, and Swift have given the world some very good systems-appropriate error models in the meantime.
+I might have some minor nits here and there, but the reality is that they're worlds beyond what we had in the industry at the time we began the Midori journey.
+It's a good time to be a systems programmer!

 Next time I'll talk more about the language.
 Specifically, we'll see how Midori was able to tame the garbage collector using a magical elixir of architecture, language support, and libraries.
 I hope to see you again soon!